-Table 1 Recommendations ar nd advice for specific animals Hutches must be kept in a clean state so as not to attract vermin and constructed so as to prevent the entry of predators.
-Must be a recognised domestic breed.
-Rabbits must be contained within the rear yard area of the premise.
-Feed must be stored in secure containers to prevent access by vermin.
-Advice Rabbits should be desexed before 5 months of age.
-Do not release rabbits into the environment.
-Refer also to management practices for Agriculture - Livestock on the NSW Department of Primary Industries website www.dpi.nsw.gov. au.
-Competition and grazing by the Feral European Rabbit Oryctolagus cuniculus is listed as a key threatening process under the Threatened Species Conservation Act 1995.
-Reptiles Recomme ended number Maximum number as appropriate in the circumstances.
-Recomme ended requirements Must be adequately housed to prevent escape.
-Advice All lizards, snakes and turtles require a licence from NSW National Parks & Wildlife.
-Refer to the Non-Indigenous Animals Act 1987, for licence requirements on keeping of non-indigenous species.
-Rodents Recomme ended number Adult stocking rate of 2 per 0.5 square metre of cage.
-Recomme ended requirements External cages must be located at least 4.5 metres from any dwelling on an adjoining property and 1 metre from any property boundary.
+Table 1 Recommendations a and advice for specific animals Advice All lizards, snakes and turtles require a licence from NSW National Parks & Wildlife.
+Refer to the Biosecurity Act 2015 for licence requirements on keeping of non-indigenous species.
+Rodents Recommended number Adult stocking rate of 2 per 0.5 square metre of cage.
+Recommended requirements External cages must be located at least 4.5 metres from any dwelling on an adjoining property and 1 metre from any adjoining property boundary.
 Cages must be kept in a clean state.
 Feed must be stored in secure containers to prevent access by vermin.
 Advice Do not release rodents into the environment.
-Sheep (ev ve, ram, wether, hogget and lamb) ended number A stocking rate should be calculated in accordance with Meat & Livestock Australia guidelines.
-Recomme ended requirements Keep sheep a minimum of 9 metres from a dwelling, school, shop, office, factory, workshop, church or other place of public worship, public hall or premises used for the manufacture, preparation or storage of food.

-Table 1 Recommendations and advice for specific animals Enclosures should not be located within 20 metres of a dwelling or place where food is kept, processed or stored, or within 6 metres of any roadway or within 1 metre of any property boundary.
+Sheep Recommended number A stocking rate should be calculated in accordance with Meat & Livestock Australia guidelines.
+Recommended requirements Keep sheep a minimum of 9 metres from a dwelling, school, shop, office, factory, workshop, church or other place of public worship, public hall or premises used for manufacturing, preparing or storing food.
+Enclosures should not be located within 20 metres of a dwelling or place where food is kept, processed or stored, or within 6 metres of any roadway or within 1 metre of any adjoining property boundary.
 Yards must be so enclosed as to prevent the escape of animals.
-Feed that is packaged or otherwise requires storage, should be kept in a manner that prevents access by vermin.
+Feed that is packaged or otherwise requires storage should be kept in a manner that prevents access by vermin.
 Advice Refer to management practices for Agriculture - Livestock on the NSW Department of Primary Industries website www.dpi.nsw.gov.au Not permitted in R1, R2 and R3 zones.
 Commercial agriculture is not permitted in Residential Zones.
 Sheep must not be slaughtered at the premises on which they are kept.
 They must be transported to an accredited abattoir.